-Motorcylces may park in designated motorcycle areas without cost or permits.
+Motorcycles may park in designated motorcycle areas without cost or permits.
 Motorcycles parked in other areas require permits at the vehicle price.

 Parking Enforcement: During the first two weeks of the fall/spring semester and during the first week of summer session, parking is not enforced in student lots 1-6.
-Thereafter, parking is enforced Monday-Friday, 8 am - 10 pm.
+Thereafter, permit parking is enforced Monday-Friday, 7 a.m. - 10 p.m.
 You must have a valid permit.
+All other regulations and vehicle code violations are enforced 24 hours a day, 7 days a week.